rodneyknaap/atx-286at-v1-mainboard/README.md

 All RAM above 1MB is technically XMS memory (HIMEM.SYS) and DOS can be loaded into high memory.
 128 KB of UMB blocks in segment D and E fully available for loading TSR drivers, needs UMB RAM clearing and UMB driver by Marco van Zwetselaar same as on XT PC.

+VGA card: recommended a Trident TVGA9000B card.
+Otherwise just test what you have.
+Usually older and slower cards may not work at 16Mhz CPU clock.

+The DMA controllers operate at 5.33Mhz at 1/3 division from 16Mhz FDC clock, this is slightly over spec but with newer date DMA chips this seems fine.
+Tested and verified formatting and booting from floppy disks, using disk images to restore to floppy disk, all appears to function 100% reliably using this DMA clock speed.
+This can benefit games where sound data is loaded via DMA for example so the game routines experience less delays from loading the sound.

 ## Please read these notes:
 ## Recommended changes/additions besides PCB assembly:
 - pulldown 15k on PEREQ